 GCAPs can be structured according to the municipal sectors set out in the PSR indicators (for example, transport, water, buildings) or by specific cross-cutting themes (such as climate mitigation or resource efficiency).
 The selected structure should be agreed with the City and should promote a cross-sectoral, integrated approach to sustainable urban development.

 3.1.B.
-Stakeholder engagement: Green City vision and strategic goals
+Set a vision and determine strategic goals